7 Best Substitutes for Green Beans

 Peas as a Green Bean substitute

-Peas (garde peas/field peas) can be a good swap for green beans in many dishes.
+Peas (garden peas/field peas) can be a good swap for green beans in many dishes.
 They are both green vegetables, and they have a similar texture when cooked.
 However, peas have a sweeter flavor than green beans, so you may need to adjust the seasonings in your recipe accordingly.

 Here are some tips for substituting peas for green beans: